 Unicorn Trails is in a unique position to advise you on horse riding holidays in South Africa.
-Our Managing Director, Wendy Hofstee, grew up in South Africa and throughout her 20 years of living in England, has continued to visit South Africa at least once or twice a year.
+Our Managing Director, Wendy Hofstee, grew up in South Africa and throughout her 20 years of living in England, has continued to visit South Africa at least twice a year.
 She knows Southern Africa like the back of her hand and just about every riding opportunity south of the equator.

 Almost everyone asks “Isn’t this dangerous?” or “Won’t I be eaten by lion?”.
 In a nutshell, no, this is not dangerous and you won’t be eaten by a lion but make sure you are accompanied by an experienced guide.

 Riding safaris and horse riding amongst game have some incredible advantages over vehicle based safaris: you are at one with nature and your environment, seated up high with a good view.
 Not only is your horse watching his feet, but he is aware of all the smells and sounds of the bush around him at all times.
 And the horse you ride, being local and experienced, will know how to process this information.
 Have a look at his ears – that bush he is staring at intently probably hides a well camouflaged antelope.
 If he drops his head to graze you can be pretty sure there is no danger in the area.
 If he becomes uneasy or refuses to advance, look again for any danger.
 Your horse is experienced at preserving his safety, all you have to do is stay with him.